navilan/navilan.in/web/navilan.in/site/en/writings/2025/2025-01-16-intellectual-india.md

 By Author=<a href="//commons.wikimedia.org/wiki/User:Ditaviz" title="User:Ditaviz">Dita Vizoso</a> - <span class="int-own-work" lang="en">Own work</span>, <a href="https://creativecommons.org/licenses/by-sa/3.0" title="Creative Commons Attribution-Share Alike 3.0">CC BY-SA 3.0</a>
 </small></p>

-When the conditions are favorable, that is, there is no risk of extinction (period of growth), reproduction is done using parthenogenesis (cloning).
+When conditions are favorable, that is, there is no risk of extinction (period of growth), reproduction is done using parthenogenesis (cloning).
 We can understand the logic: don't fix what ain't broke.
 However, when there is a risk (no growth), the organism reverts to sexual reproduction with a hope that the mutations from sexual reproduction may result in traits that help with the survival of the species.

 The same applies to societies, ideas and philosophies.
 When they are not challenged, they result in a parthenogenesis resulting in static societies that cling to their ways and do not change.

 ### What happened?

-In order to understand how this glorious sprawling civilization with unparalleled intellectual curiosity spiralled into intellectual deficit, powerlessness and economic downfall, we need to visit a few conditions that may have contributed to the complete stop in the continuous social movement of ideas that we have seen above.
+In order to understand how this glorious, sprawling civilization with unparalleled intellectual curiosity spiralled into intellectual deficit, powerlessness and economic downfall, we need to visit a few conditions that may have contributed to the complete stop in the continuous social movement of ideas that we have seen above.

 ![The Mughal Empire](https://www.worldhistory.org/uploads/images/16429.png)